Roman Coin for a “Butcher Bird”

 Eurasian Red-Backed Shrike

-I must have been aged 10 at the time, looking down near the blade of the spade I was using, when I spotted a large round object in the soil.
+I must have been aged 13 at the time during the 1950s, when looking down near the blade of the spade, I spotted a large round object.
 It was dirty black, except for a distinctive blue-green patina caused by its copper composition.
-It was heavy and I could see the vague outline of an official-looking head.
-I was asked to show it to a curator employed at the York Castle Museum who lived nearby, and who told me it was a Roman artifact.
+It was heavy and I noticed the vague outline of an official-looking head.
+My mother asked me to show it to a curator who worked at the York Castle Museum.
+He informed me it was a valuable Roman artifact, and asked to keep it.

 Eurasian Great Grey Shrike